russell-j-boag/PMwG/tutorial_joint_ddm_pmwg.md

 ```

 ## Setup sampling

-#### Rearrange Data for pmwg sampler
+#### Rearrange `data` for `pmwg` sampler

-The pmwg sampler expects data in a data.frame like format (square) with a column called `subject`.
-Thus in order to use the data with the samplers package it needs to be rearranged.
+The `pmwg` sampler expects `data` to be in data.frame format (square)
+with a column called `subject`.
+Thus we need to rearrange our data list.

-Here we split bind the rows together and add a new column representing the task, then split them by subject and transform the resulting list to a tibble with two columns, `subject` as required by pmwg and `df` for the data associated with that subject.
+Here we bind the rows together and add a new column representing the
+task, then split them by subject and transform the resulting list to a
+tibble with two columns, `subject` as required by pmwg and `df` for the
+data associated with that subject.

-Finally we use a helper function to split each tibble in the `df` column into a list with two elements, one tibble for each dataset.
+We then use a helper function `split_tibble` to split each tibble in the
+`df` column into a list with two elements, one tibble for each dataset.

 ``` r
 split_tibble <- function(x) {